Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/CommunicationWithHub.md

 Note: id, lastUpdated, planState and startingSubPlanId properties shouldn't live inside PlanEmptyDTO - move them to PlanFullDTO instead

 Note2: we kind of never use category on plans. are we planning to?
+Note: we shouldn't receive plan state from terminals or users.
+This is our internal property.

 #### Available Plan States